“How to teach a dog to fetch?” This is a very common question by most of the dog owners.

 We play fetch with Ralph, in the house, 5 yard throws.
-He retrieves the ball, brings it to us and refuses to let go.
+He retrieves the ball, brings it to us and refuses to go.
 He sometimes doesn’t even bother getting it and you have to fetch yourself.
-Great, I have trained myself to fetch or my 3 year old son anyway).
+Great, I have trained myself to fetch my 3-year-old son anyway).

-We go outside, we throw the ball, straight to the bottom of the garden annnnndddd, Ralph is stood behind us, staring, wondering why we have thrown the ball so far away.
+We go outside, we throw the ball straight to the bottom of the garden, and Ralph stands behind us, staring, wondering why we have thrown the ball so far away.

 Several days pass by and we continue to try this then suddenly one day, Ralph bolts out the door and straight to the ball.
 Picks it up and comes trotting back, one proud dog.
 He has the ball and brought it back to us.